 Spared from destruction, the Shamrock Bowl and Restobar — as it’s now called — has given the space a new lease on life with the look and feel of its old-fashioned days.

 You won't find fancy equipment and computerized scoreboards beamed above your head.
 The alley features the same nostalgia-inducing mechanisms like manual pin-setting equipment and ball-retrieval machines.
 The original 12 wooden lanes have been reduced to eight.

 “We did not destroy the other four lanes — they’re covered by our new restaurant,” Anguiley says.
 “It means a lot for us to preserve the only five-pin bowling alley remaining in Toronto.”

-The Shamrock’s modern take will include a menu of European-inspired dishes as well as a fully stocked bar and, according to its website, the space will transform into a nightclub every Friday and Saturday night from 11 p.m. - 2:30 a.m.
+The Shamrock’s modern take includes a menu of European-inspired dishes as well as a fully stocked bar and, according to its website, the space transforms into a nightclub every Friday and Saturday night from 11 p.m. - 2:30 a.m.

 An hour of bowling will run you $40 and is available Wednesdays-Sundays until 9 p.m.
-The Shamrock will also have pool and foosball tables and arcade games.
+The Shamrock also has pool and foosball tables and arcade games.